nesnass/uia/spec.md

 3. Playlist is shared between all visitors
 4. Playlist advance:
    Each item lasts 30 seconds
-   Timer counts down, at end next image moves to top
+   Timer countdown only shown on top image.
+No time on rest of images Timer counts down, at end next image moves to top
+5. Playlist item metadata:
+   Show separate screen or flip card over
+   Metadata comes from Idunn's Excel sheets

 # Hosting Options